2024 Republican National Convention begins today on heels of Trump assassination attempt. Here's what to know.

 About 2,400 delegates from around the country will come together to officially nominate Trump during a roll call vote Monday.

-In alphabetical order, states announce how many delegates they will be delivering to each candidate.
+States announce how many delegates they will be delivering to each candidate.
 State party rules affect how delegates may vote during the convention.
+Typically, a candidate's home state delegation will push him or her across the threshold to officially secure the nomination.
+In Trump's case, it would be Florida.

 Trump is expected to officially accept the nomination for the third time since 2016 in a speech on Thursday night.